POETSII/pstack/README.md

 persistent context) that serves as an entry point for users into a `pstack` service.
 It allows users to:

-- Connect to the orchestration layer of a `pstack` deployment
+- Connect to a `pstack` deployment
 - Start a process by loading a POETS XML file from their machines
 - List and control running processes (through equivalent implementations of `ps` and `kill`)
 - Monitor processes and back-end infrastructure in real time (through an equivalent implementation of `top`)